-Sustainability in the plastics industry is a hotter topic than ever in 2020.
+Sustainability in the plastics industry is a hotter topic than ever.
 And being sustainable means something different to each distributor – whether it’s creating reusable products, converting scrap from production back into resin or incorporating post-consumer material into products.

 Where is the Plastics Industry Headed in Terms of Sustainability?

-“In the last six months or so, the use of recycled content is getting to be more focused and the more agreed-upon direction,” said Goldenberg, “Some of the bag associations are saying by 2022, they’re going to have X percentage of recycled content in all of their products.”
+“In the last six months or so, the use of recycled content is getting to be more focused and the more agreed-upon direction,” said Versa Pak Risk and Compliance Officer Joel Giesige, “Some of the bag associations are saying by 2025, they’re going to have 25 percent of recycled content in all of their products.”

 But for something like a used plastic water bottle to become a new product, it needs to actually be recycled first.
 That’s why it’s important for vendors and distributors to educate consumers, says Jeff Knapke, sales manager at Versa Pak.